SINC: Spatial Composition of 3D Human Motions for Simultaneous Action Generation: Spatial Composition of Motions from Textual Descriptions

 With this approach, GPT-3 outputs require minimal processing, i.e., the responses are words that correspond almost always to the provided list in (i).
 We post-process GPT-3's responses by removing punctuation, lowercasing, and mapping to a list of SMPL~\cite{SMPL:2015} body parts that we define separately, and use in the subsequent steps of our approach to generate synthetic data.
 We take a subset of SMPL body parts: [`left arm', `right arm', `left leg', `right leg', `torso', `global orientation'].
 We coarsely define these six different body parts, but dealing with more fine-grained body parts is certainly possible.

-From the first list `neck' is mapped to `torso', and [`waist', buttocks'] are mapped to `global orientation'.
+From the first list, `neck' is mapped to `torso', and [`waist', buttocks'] are mapped to `global orientation'.
 This is because, when prompting for free-form outputs without providing a list (i) or few-shot examples (ii), we qualitatively observe that GPT-3 refers to changes in global orientation of the body using words such as `waist' or `buttocks'.
 Hence, we replace `global orientation' with these two words instead.
 GPT-3 also outputs the word `neck' in some cases even when it is not included in the list, which motivated us to add it to our list.

-To evaluate our choices for the prompt, in Table~\ref{tab:sgpt-labels}, we provide quantitative metrics to measure the contribution of providing (i) the list, and (ii) few-shot examples in the prompt.
+To evaluate our choices for the prompt, in Table~\ref{tab:sgpt-labels} we measure the contribution of providing (i) the list, and (ii) few-shot examples in the prompt.
 For this, we manually label 100 action descriptions from BABEL.
 For each action, we annotate each body part as Yes/No/Sometimes to mark whether that body part is involved with that action.
 Note that we use `Sometimes' for ambiguous cases, where it is acceptable to include, but not necessarily mandatory.
 For example `hands' may or may not be involved in `walking'.
-We then check the accuracy of GPT-3 body part labeling, by counting Yes/No/Sometimes as 1/0/0.5.
+We then check the accuracy of GPT-3 body part labeling, \cam{by counting Yes/No as 1/0, ignoring optional body parts to not bias our evaluation.}

 A prompt asking for a free-form answer (i.e., ``List the body parts involved in this action: $<$action$>$'') complicates the required post-processing as one needs to handle over-detailed answers such as `deltoids', `triceps', or different ways of referring to the same body part.
-We manually built a lookup table to map from GPT-3 outputs to SMPL body parts; however, obtained suboptimal results.
-As can be seen from Table~\ref{tab:sgpt-labels}, providing the list (first vs second rows) significantly boosts the labeling accuracy, especially for picking the correct left/right arm/leg, which is further improved by providing few-shot examples (third row).
-We provide examples from GPT-3's responses for various prompts in \if\sepappendix1{Section A} \else{Section~\ref{sec:supmat:body_parts}} \fi of the appendix.
+We manually built a lookup table to map from GPT-3 outputs to SMPL body parts but obtained suboptimal results.
+As can be seen from Table~\ref{tab:sgpt-labels}, providing the list (\cam{rows a vs b}) significantly boosts the labeling accuracy, especially for picking the correct left/right arm/leg, which is further improved by providing few-shot examples (\cam{row c}).
+We provide examples from GPT-3's responses for various prompts in \if\sepappendix1{Section B} \else{Section~\ref{sec:supmat:body_parts}} \fi of the Appendix.